jonasvanderhaegen/laravel-livewire-datingwebsite/README.md

 * **No Black-Box Algorithms**

-    * Browse all available, active, and location-proximate profiles in a simple grid or list.
+    * Browse all available, active, and location-proximate profiles in a simple grid and/or list.
+Up to the user's preference.
     * No “smart sort,” “ranking,” or “Elo” behind the scenes.

 * **Meilisearch (or TypeSense) via Laravel Scout**